 A heart scan, a CT scan of the heart, is the safest and most accurate screening tool for detecting the early build-up of calcium in the coronary arteries, the most common cause of heart disease.
 This simple, painless and potentially lifesaving test takes just 15 minutes.

 What makes our screening different?

 It’s personalized.
-You’re treated like a person, not a patient.
 After your screening, a cardiac nurse will provide a personal, one-on-one consultation to review your risk factors, discuss your preliminary results and answer your questions.

 If you need additional testing, we’ll help you take the next step with diagnostic procedures like echocardiograms, angiograms, stress tests and more.

 It’s convenient.
 With several locations close to home or work.